 Once you can get a customer over to your site that’s where the real magic happens.
 This is when you can start to use remarketing.
 I choose to create audiences in Google Analytics and then use them in Google AdWords; (make note that you have to link the two together and there may or may not be extra developer work needed).

 Remarketing allows you to show users ads, based on what actions they took on your site.
-Two basic audiences that I like to use are:
+Two primary audiences that I like to use are:

 - Users who visited the site, but didn’t make a transaction